Learn About The Law

 3. Types of violations.

-5. Potential for and occurrences of actual harm.
+5. The potential for and occurrences of actual harm, including to patients, staff or residents.

-7. Number of persons affected by the violations.
+7. The number of persons affected by the violations.

-10. Length of time that the violations have been occurring.
+10. The length of time that the violations have been occurring.

 E. Actions to enforce the collection of penalties assessed pursuant to subsections A and D of this section shall be brought by the attorney general or the county attorney in the name of the state in the justice court or the superior court in the county in which the violation occurred.

 F. Penalties assessed under subsection D of this section are in addition to and not in limitation of other penalties imposed pursuant to this chapter.
-All civil penalties and interest assessed pursuant to subsection D of this section shall be deposited in the nursing care institution resident protection revolving fund established by § 36-431.02.
-The director shall use these monies for the purposes prescribed by 42 United States Code § 1396r, including payment for the costs of relocation of residents to other facilities, maintenance of operation of a facility pending correction of the deficiencies or closure and reimbursement of residents for personal monies lost.
+All civil penalties and interest assessed pursuant to subsection D of this section shall be deposited, pursuant to §§ 35-146 and 35-147, in the nursing care institution resident protection revolving fund established by § 36-431.02.
+The director shall use these monies for the purposes prescribed by 42 United States Code section 1396r, including payment for the costs of relocation of residents to other facilities, maintenance of operation of a facility pending correction of the deficiencies or closure and reimbursement of residents for personal monies lost.

-G. The department shall transmit penalties assessed under subsection A of this section to the state general fund.
+G. The department shall deposit civil penalties assessed under subsection A of this section in the state general fund.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.